peteroupc/html3dutil/doc/H3DU.BSplineSurface.md

 #### Parameters

 * `u` (Type: Number)<br>
     U coordinate of the surface to evaluate.
 NOTE: Since version 2.0, this parameter and the "v" parameter are no longer scaled according to the curve's knot vector.
+To get the surface's extents, call this object's <code>endPoints</code> method.
 * `v` (Type: Number)<br>
     V coordinate of the surface to evaluate.